zandaqo/compago/doc/API.md

 <a name="Controller+model"></a>

 ### controller.model : [<code>Model</code>](#Model) \| [<code>ModelArray</code>](#ModelArray)
+The controller's model.

 **Kind**: instance property of [<code>Controller</code>](#Controller)
 <a name="Controller+routes"></a>

 ### controller.routes : [<code>Routes</code>](#Routes)
+The routes defined on the controller.

 **Kind**: instance property of [<code>Controller</code>](#Controller)
 <a name="Controller+connectedCallback"></a>